dsor-isr/cais/app/README.md

 **Run with docker**

 To build the docker image, run: `docker build -t <image_name> .`
-< image_name > should be replaced with the desired the name for the containerized app.
+< image_name > should be replaced with the desired name for the containerized app.

 To run the created image, run: `docker run -v $(pwd)/app:$(pwd)/app -w $(pwd)/app -p 8050:8050 <image_name>` The flags used to build and run the docker image are explained in depth in the [documentation](https://docs.docker.com/engine/reference/commandline/run/).
 Either way, most of the times all of the above flags will be required to run CAIS.